timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

 <highlight type="warning">
 Depending on your database size and network speed, steps that involve copying data can take a very long time.
 You can continue reading from your old database during this time, though performance could be slower.
-If you writes to your old tables during the migration, the new writes might not be transferred to Timescale Cloud.
+If you write to your old tables during the migration, the new writes might not be transferred to Timescale Cloud.
 To avoid this problem, see
 [migrating an active database](http://docs.timescale.com/cloud/latest/migrate-mst-cloud/#migrating-an-active-database).